According to the Content Marketing Institute (CMI), 83% of B2B marketers use social media in their campaigns.

 Facebook: Use for increasing traffic and customer support

-The Daddy of all platforms in terms of number of users, for many Facebook is the channel of choice for personal sharing, but it still has a role to play in B2B.
+The mother of all platforms in terms of number of users, Facebook is for many the channel of choice for personal sharing, but it still has a role to play in B2B.

 Not least because it’s cost-effective, particularly for small businesses.
 It costs nothing to set up a Facebook page and start interacting with customers and prospects.
 However, to really reach your target personas, paid advertising is a must.

 Facebook is also a handy customer support tool.
 If someone posts something negative about your product – for example, they’re struggling to use one of its features – you can reach out to them and address that issue.
 Offering proactive support goes a long way to building long-term relationships with customers.

 Instagram: Use for humanising your brand and customer advocacy